Greyhounds: The History and Origins of Sighthounds

 Genetically, all domesticated dogs are descended from wolvesopens in a new tab.
 Domestication of wolves likely occurred between 1 0,000 to 16,300opens in a new tab.
 By 4,500 BC, according to fossil remains, five distinct types of dogs existed: mastiffs, wolf-type dogs, sighthounds (like the Greyhound or the Saluki), pointing dogs and herding dogs.
 Early versions of sighthounds are thought to have been bred in Egypt up to 5,000 years agoopens in a new tab (yes, those dogs depicted on the walls of ancient Egyptian tombs).

 Famed for their hunting prowess, these dogs eventually spread to Europe and Britain.
-A version of a sighthound, referred to as a ‘ vertragus ’, was noted in the Vindolanda tablets (some of the oldest surviving handwritten documents in Britain) found in a Roman fort from 85 AD, situated in modern day Northumberland.
-The Townley Greyhounds, a Roman statue found in Italy and held by the British Museum shows two Salukis and dates from 1–2nd century.
-A dog with similar skeletal makeup to a Greyhound was found at a Roman excavation site in Warmington, Warwickshire, dating back to 70AD.
-All of which is to say, Greyhounds, or some version thereof, have been around for a while
+A version of a sighthound, referred to as a ‘ vertragusopens in a new tab ’, was noted in the Vindolanda tablets (some of the oldest surviving handwritten documents in Britain) found in a Roman fort from 85 AD, situated in modern day Northumberlandopens in a new tab.
+The Townley Greyhoundsopens in a new tab, a Roman statue found in Italy and held by the British Museum shows two Salukis and dates from 1–2nd century.
+A dog with similar skeletal makeup to a Greyhound was found at a Roman excavation site in Warmington, Warwickshireopens in a new tab, dating back to 70AD.
+All of which is to say, Greyhounds, or some version thereof, have been around for a while.

 In the Middle Ages, Greyhounds were seen as so prestigious across Europe that only royalty and nobilityopens in a new tab were allowed to own them.
 They were particularly important to the Tudors and can even be found carved into the stone of King’s College Chapel, Cambridgeopens in a new tab.
 Edmund Tudor, the father of Henry VII, owned a white greyhoundopens in a new tab, given to him by his brother, Henry VI.
 Greyhounds were a symbol of the House of Lancaster from which Margaret, Countess of Richmond, (and who founded St. John’s and Christ’s Colleges, Cambridge) hailed.
 Peter Jones, the librarian, at King’s College Cambridge, explains that because Greyhounds were a Lancastrianopens in a new tab, their placement on the chapel was about establishing legitimacy or, ”a right to rule inherited from the Chapel’s founder, Henry VI, by the Tudors”.